Outsourced CFO cost: What service businesses really pay (and why prices vary so much)

 • Weekly cash flow forecasts and management

-• Profitability analyses by customer type and service offering
+• Profitability analysis by customer type and service offering

 • Same-day responses to urgent inquiries